Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 1. Insert the SD card, in which Tizen IoT binaries and the drivers are flashed into the Raspberry Pi board.
 2. For the serial communication connection:
-    1. Connect the host computer to the Raspberry Pi with a **UART-to-USB** dongle such as PL2303 or FT232 USB UART board.
+    a.
+Connect the host computer to the Raspberry Pi with a **UART-to-USB** dongle such as PL2303 or FT232 USB UART board.

         To use the PL2303, connect the Raspberry Pi TXD0 pin (pin 8) to RXD on the UART board, RXD0 (pin 10) to TXD on the UART board, and the ground (pin 6) to GND on the UART board, and set the jumper switch to 3.3V (pin 1).

-        > **Note**
+        > [!NOTE]
         >
         > Before using a UART-to-USB dongle, familiarize yourself with any hardware limitations it has by visiting the manufacturer's website.

-    2. Execute a terminal program such as Minicom or PuTTY.
+    b.
+Execute a terminal program such as Minicom or PuTTY.

         -   Minicom example: